Published on October 23, 2024

 Treatments for low sperm count include:

 • Surgery.
-For example, a varicocele can often be surgically corrected or an obstructed vas deferens can be repaired.
-Prior vasectomies can be reversed.
-In cases where no sperm are present in the ejaculate, sperm can often be retrieved directly from the testicles or epididymis using sperm retrieval techniques.
+For example, a varicocele can often be fixed with surgery.
+Or an obstructed vas deferens can be repaired.
+Past vasectomies can be reversed.
+If no sperm are present in the semen, sperm often can be collected directly from the testicles or epididymis.

-• Treating infections.
-Antibiotics can cure an infection of the reproductive tract, but this doesn't always restore fertility.
+• Treatments for infections.
+Antibiotics can cure an infection of the reproductive tract caused by germs.
+But this doesn't always restore fertility.
+And it's rare for genital tract infections to be linked with infertility.

 When treatment doesn't work

-In rare cases, male fertility problems can't be treated, and it's impossible for a man to father a child.
-If this is the case, you and your partner can consider either using sperm from a donor or adopting a child.
+Rarely, male fertility problems can't be treated, and the affected person's sperm can't be used to start a pregnancy.
+If this happens to you, it's still possible to have a child.
+You and your partner can think about using sperm from a donor or adopting a child.

 Lifestyle and home remedies

-There are steps you can take at home to increase your chances of getting your partner pregnant, including:
+You can take steps at home to raise your chances of getting your partner pregnant, such as:

-• Avoiding lubricants.
-Some products such as Astroglide or K-Y jelly, lotions, and saliva might impair sperm movement and function.
-Ask your doctor about sperm-safe lubricants.
+• Don't use certain lubricants during sex.
+Products such as Astroglide and K-Y Jelly, lotions, and saliva might affect sperm movement and function.
+Ask your healthcare professional about sperm-safe lubricants.

 Alternative medicine